 Hanging the Cabinet Doors

 Then we opened the hinges and held the door up again, lining it up against the mark on the frame in order to mark the hinge holes on the door.
 Double check that everything is aligned against the hinges and the mark you made before marking hinge holes.
-Once holes were marked, Mr. PC drilled pilot holes (still using the drill bit stops).
-I held the door up again while he secured them to the hinges.
+Once holes were marked, we drilled pilot holes (still using the drill bit stops).
+Then I held the door up to the hinges while my fiance secured them to the hinges.